-The EyeWonder board of directors has fixed the close of business on March 31, 2010 as the date for notice of the special meeting.
-The EyeWonder board of directors has fixed the close of business on March 31, 2010 as the record date for the special meeting.
+The EyeWonder board of directors has fixed the close of business on [ ], 2010 as the date for notice of the special meeting.
+The EyeWonder board of directors has fixed the close of business on [ ], 2010 as the record date for the special meeting.
 Only EyeWonder stockholders of record on the notice date are entitled to notice of the special meeting, or any adjournment or postponement of the special meeting.
 Only EyeWonder stockholders of record on the record date are entitled to vote at the special meeting, or any adjournment or postponement of the special meeting.
 Approval of the merger proposal requires the affirmative vote of the holders of at least a majority of the outstanding shares of EyeWonder common stock and preferred stock entitled to vote at the special meeting (voting as a single class).
-Approval of the conversion of each share of outstanding Series A preferred stock into common stock requires the affirmative vote of the holders of at least a majority of the outstanding shares of EyeWonder Series A preferred stock.
-Approval of the conversion of each share of outstanding shares of EyeWonder Series B preferred stock into common stock requires the affirmative vote of the holders of at least a unajority of the outstanding Series B preferred stock.
-In the event that a quorum is not present in person or represented by proxy at the special meeting, anajority of the outstanding shares that are present in person or represented by proxy and entitled to vote at the special meeting or, in the absence of any such stockholder, any officer entitled to preside at, or act as secretary of the meeting, may adjourn the meeting to another place, date or time.
-If a quorum is present in person or represented by proxy at the special meeting, approval of the adjournment proposal requires the affirmative vote of the majority of the outstanding shares of common stock and preferred stock that are present in person or represented by proxy and entitled to vote at the special meeting.
+Approval of the conversion of each share of outstanding Series A preferred stock into common stock requires the affirmative vote of at least a majority of the outstanding shares of EyeWonder Series A preferred stock.
+In the event that a quorum is not present in person or represented by proxy and entitled to vote at the special meeting or, in the absence of any such stockholder, any officer entitled to preside at, or act as secretary of the meeting, may adjourn the meeting to another place, date or time.
+If a quorum is present in person or represented by proxy at the special meeting shares of common stock and preferred stock that are present in person or represented by proxy and entitled to vote at the special meeting.